msobanjo/courseware/topics/aws/modules/sqs-introduction/README.md

 We need a module here that describes coupling.
 ```

-Simply
+Simply put when we are creating a diverse system using a MicroServices Architecture, we aim for each of these services to be reliant on as small a number of other services as possible, this limits the impact to the overall system if a single service fails.

 ## Queues

 A queue is a temporary repository for messages that are awaiting processing.
-The queue acts as a buffer between the component producing and saving data, and the component receiving the data for processing.
+The queue acts as a buffer between the service producing the data and the service consuming (or using) the data.
 This means the queue resolves issues that arise if the producer is producing work faster than the consumer can process it, or if the producer or consumer are only intermittently connected to the network.

-SQS ensures delivery of each message at least once, and supports multiple readers and writers interacting with the same queue.
-A single queue can be used simultaneously by many distributed application components, with no need for those components to coordinate with each other to share the queue.
+A single queue can be used simultaneously by many distributed services, with no need for those services to coordinate with each other to share the queue, hence we have achieved low coupling.

 ## Tasks

+For this task we will be creating a simple SQS Queue, we will be pushing messages to the queue, reading them from the queue, and finally deleting messages from the queue.

 Navigate to the **SQS Dashboard** to the using the Service drop down menu.